Feynman-Kac formula under a finite entropy condition: Stochastic derivatives. Main results

 \begin{remark}[Special case where $Q$ is Markov] \ It is proved at Corollary \ref{res-18} that when $Q$ is Markov, $\LQ u$ only depends on the current position: $ \LQ u(t, \omega)=\LQ u(t, \omega_t). $ It is also shown at Corollary \ref{res-19} that under some hypotheses

 if $ (\mathcal{G}_t) _{ 0\le t\le T}$ is the generator of the semigroup associated to the Markov measure $Q$. \end{remark}

 We go on with technical considerations.

 \begin{remarks}\ \begin{enumerate}[(a)] \item For any measurable function $u$ on $\XXb$ in $\dom\LQ $, the process $u(\Xb)$ is a nice $Q$-semimartingale. \item The adapted process $t\mapsto\II0t v(s,X _{ [0,s]})\,ds$ is predictable since it is continuous. \item $M^u$ admits a càdlàg $Q$-version as a local $Q$-martingale (we always choose this regular version). \item The notation $v=\mathcal{L}u$ almost rightly suggests that $v$ is a function of $u.$ Indeed, when $u$ is in $\dom\LQ ,$ the Doob-Meyer decomposition of the special semimartingale $u(\Xb_t)$ into its predictable bounded variation part $\int v_s\,ds$ and its local martingale part is unique.
-But one can modify $v=\LQ u$ on a small (zero-potential) set without breaking the martingale property.
-As a consequence, $u\mapsto \LQ u$ is a multivalued operator and $u\mapsto \LQ u$ is a quasi-everywhere linear operation. \end{enumerate}
+But one can modify $v=\LQ u$ on a zero-potential set without breaking the martingale property.
+As a consequence, $u\mapsto \LQ u$ is a single-valued linear operator once $\LQ u$ is identified with a class of functions modulo zero-potential sets.
+In the present context, a measurable set $A\subset \iX$ is a zero-potential set if $\int_A dQ_tdt=0.$